vivqu/vivqu.github.io/_posts/2019-12-31-year-in-numbers.md

 <br />

-# Japanese, apps, and writing
+# Japanese, apps, writing, and more

 For the first five months of the year, I was attending Japanese class part-time from 1:30pm - 5:00pm every day.
 Just counting the time outside of class, language study took 375.5 hours total, or about 2.5 hours of study every single day.
 After May, I left school and effectively stopped Japanese study.
 I